ImageNet-Patch: A Dataset for Benchmarking Machine Learning Robustness against Adversarial Patches: Introduction

 The only way to assess the robustness of a machine-learning system against adversarial patches is to generate and test them against the target model of choice.
 Adversarial patches are created by solving an optimization problem via gradient descent.
 However, this process is costly as it requires both querying the target model many times and computing the back-propagation algorithm until convergence is reached.
 Hence, it is not possible to obtain a fast robustness evaluation against adversarial patches without avoiding all the computational costs required by their optimization process.
-To further exacerbate the problem, adversarial patches should also be effective under different transformations, including affine transformations like translation, rotation and scale changes.
-This is required for patches to work also as attacks crafted in the physical world, where it is impossible to place them in a controlled manner, as well as to control the acquisition and environmental conditions.
-Moreover, adversarial patches should also be able to successfully transfer across different models, given that, in practical scenarios, it is most likely that complete access to the target model (i.e., access to its gradients), or the ability to query it for hundreds of times, is not provided.
+To further exacerbate the problem, adversarial patches should also be effective under different transformations, including translation, rotation and scale changes.
+This is required for patches to work also in the physical world, where it is impossible to place them in a controlled manner, i.e., to control the acquisition and environmental conditions.
+Moreover, adversarial patches should also be transferable to different models, given that, in practice, the target model may not be exactly known to the attacker.

 To overcome these issues, in this work we propose \datasetname, a dataset of pre-optimized adversarial patches that can be used to benchmark machine-learning models with small computational overhead.
-This dataset is constructed on top of a subset of the validation set of the ImageNet dataset.
+This dataset is constructed on top of a subset of the validation set of the ImageNet dataset, coherently with other state-of-the-art benchmarks for robust models~\cite{croce2021robustbench}.
 It consists of $10$ patches that target $10$ different classes, applied on $5,000$ images each, for a total of $50,000$ samples.
-We create these patches by solving an optimization process that includes an ensemble of models in its formulation, forcing the algorithm to propose patches that evade them all (Section~\ref{sec:sec2_adv}).
-Considering an ensemble strengthens the effectiveness of our adversarial patches when used in transfer attacks since they gain generality and cross-model effectiveness.
-These patches are also manipulated with affine transformations during the optimization, to be invariant to rotation and translation, which makes them readily applicable in the physical world.
+We create these patches \edit{using the \textit{adversarial patch attack} proposed in~\cite{brown2017adversarial}}, which targets an ensemble of models to ensure that the resulting patches transfer well across different models (Section~\ref{sec:sec2_adv}).
+The patches are also optimized to work under different rotation and translation.
+This makes them suited to stage physical attacks where the acquisition and environmental conditions cannot be controlled.